vaylor27/Thommas-Mod/README.md

-# Thommas-Mod
-A mod named thommas by Vakror Alor
-This is my mod.
-You can download it too, if you want to :)
-Also, please star this github repo!

 # NOTICE

 If there are two files ending with .jar in the releases secion, the one you should download is the one that does **NOT** say "Sources" after it!